The Ravishing Idiot

 The film was also released as Agent 38-24-36 in the United States.

 Plot

 A Soviet spy (Perkins) is on an official mission to obtain sensitive information from NATO about military mobilization.
-The klutzy intelligence operative has to rely on the instinct of his new partner and love-interest Penelope Lightfeather (Bardot) as they traipse across the countryside, avoiding counter intelligence agents and distrustful communist operatives.
+The klutzy intelligence operative has to rely on the instinct of his new partner and love-interest Penelope Lightfeather (Bardot) as they traipse across the countryside, avoiding counterintelligence agents and distrustful communist operatives.